-In an effort to improve medical care in the U.S. and save healthcare dollars at the same time, 70 national physician groups representing all types of medical records have proposed lists of medical tests and treatments that physicians and patients should question.
-This national campaign, called Choosing Wisely, is a bold move by medical groups who collectively represent hundreds of thousands of physicians.
-Currently, doctors are paid more for ordering more tests and diagnostic procedures, so these recommendations do not financially benefit the physicians, but have the potential for reducing the cost of medical care for patients, health insurance companies, and government health programs such as Medicare, Medicaid, and Veterans healthcare.
+This national campaign is a bold move by medical groups that collectively represent hundreds of thousands of physicians.
+Currently, doctors are paid more for ordering additional tests and diagnostic procedures.
+The Choosing Wisely recommendations do not financially benefit physicians but have the potential for reducing the cost of medical care for patients, health insurance companies, and government health programs such as Medicare, Medicaid, and Veterans’ healthcare.

 How Will This Help?